 4. Build an Emergency Fund

-Here’s why an emergency fund is vital:
+Why an emergency fund is crucial:

 - It reduces the need to rely on credit cards or loans during emergencies, saving you from high-interest debt.